2019-10-22

 Click "OK" (but wait on restarting)

-16. !
-Change the Pi's dashboard admin password.
+4. !
+Change the Pi's dashboard admin password

-Do this now, while it is easy to get to these screens:
+Do this now, while you are at these screens:

 From the main desktop, open a terminal window.

-* Record this final password in a checklist.
+* Write this final password in a checklist.

 The Pi-Hole hardware is now ready to use.
 A moment of self-congratulations is in order.
 Wiring work, and router-steps are still required.